 want to thank the

 Despite all this excellent help, the text will have errors and shortcomings.
 These are mine and mine alone.
 If you find errors, please let me know by email at email@example.com.
 Suggestions are also welcome, though I make no promises to follow them.
 One of the very nice things about an e-text is that unlike paper texts, errors can be quickly corrected.

 KEY TERMS AND IDEAS

 1. Find the names of your member of Congress and your two United States Senators, if you do not already know them.
 Then find the names of your state legislator and your state senator (using your home address).
 Students often confuse state legislators with national legislators, just like they confuse their state legislature with the Congress.

 scientists have developed much more complex ideological schemes than the one

-3. Here is a simpler quiz asking 20 questions that uses the four same terms to those I used in the chapter (liberal, populist, libertarian, conservative) plus socialist (which seems to be an extreme version of what we called liberal) and moderate or centrist (whatever ideological type) (which seems to indicate weaker versions of liberals, conservatives, libertarians, or populists).
+3. Here is a simpler quiz asking 20 questions that uses the four same terms to those I used in the chapter (liberal, populist, libertarian, conservative) plus a number of others, including socialist (which seems to be an extreme version of what we called liberal) and different flavors of moderate (weaker versions of liberals, conservatives, libertarians, or populists), and centrists (perhaps a kind of “whatever” group).
 More questions in more issue areas would be better, but these 20 questions do cover a pretty good range of issues.
 What this suggests is that while we can have pure types, most people are colorations of these pure types that vary with the set of issues in question. http://www.selectsmart.com/FREE/select.php?client=Politicalideas.